mmtk/mmtk-core/docs/userguide/src/portingguide/howto/nogc.md

 ### MMTk-side changes

-The Rust side of the binding should simply defer the actual implementation to [`mmtk::memory_manager::alloc`](https://docs.mmtk.io/api/mmtk/memory_manager/fn.alloc.html) and [`mmtk::memory_manager::post_alloc`](https://docs.mmtk.io/api/mmtk/memory_manager/fn.post_alloc.html) respectively.
+The MMTk-side of the binding should simply defer the actual implementation to [`mmtk::memory_manager::alloc`](https://docs.mmtk.io/api/mmtk/memory_manager/fn.alloc.html) and [`mmtk::memory_manager::post_alloc`](https://docs.mmtk.io/api/mmtk/memory_manager/fn.post_alloc.html) respectively.
 See the [OpenJDK](https://github.com/mmtk/mmtk-openjdk/blob/54a249e877e1cbea147a71aafaafb8583f33843d/mmtk/src/api.rs#L125-L136) [binding](https://github.com/mmtk/mmtk-openjdk/blob/54a249e877e1cbea147a71aafaafb8583f33843d/mmtk/src/api.rs#L151-L161) for an example.

 Congratulations!
 At this point, you hopefully have object allocation working and can run simple programs with your runtime using MMTk!